syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Google-App-Engine.md

 ![Work space](GettingStarted_images/.png)

-Step 2: Run the following command in **Cloud Shell Terminal** to navigate to the publish folder.
+Step 2: Run the following command in the **Cloud Shell Terminal** to navigate to the publish folder.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}